Topl/brambl-cli/microsite/docs/cli-reference/wallet-mode.md

-  --walletdb <value>       Wallet DB file. (mandatory) --fellowship-name <value>     Name of the fellowship. (mandatory) --template-name <value>  Name of the template. (mandatory) --state <value>          State from where we are sending the funds from
+  --walletdb <value>       Wallet DB file. (mandatory) --fellowship-name <value>     Name of the fellowship. (mandatory) --template-name <value>  Name of the template. (mandatory) --interaction <value>          Interaction from where we are sending the funds from
 Command: wallet import-vks
 Import verification key
   --walletdb <value>       Wallet DB file. (mandatory)